About Us

 Meet the Team

-Rev. Michael Burch has years of ministry, non-profit and university experience, including decades of engaging students as a teacher and coach.
-He completed his seminary training in the Graduate Theological Union-UC Berkeley joint MA program and later a graduate degree in ancient Mediterranean religions and philosophies from Brown University.
-He served as senior minister for churches in Rhod Island and the SF Bay Area.
-Most recently he was a visiting faculty member at the Berkeley School of Theology (CA), teaching courses in the Gospels, historical Jesus, and community organizing.
-He has experience in interfaith collaborations among Abrahamic traditions, and other world faiths.
-Michael returns to the UW-Madison, after starting his coaching career at UW years ago in the wrestling program.
-He later coached for a span of about 20 years at UC Davis and Brown University.
-He has broad organizing and advocacy experience, including two widely publicized student civil rights cases, one of which was an historic Title IX (gender equity) case at UC Davis that helped propel women’s wrestling into the college and olympic levels.
-Rev. Burch is also certified in transitional ministries and conflict management.
+Rev. Michael Burch has years of ministry, non-profit and university experience, including as a teacher and coach.
+He completed degrees in the Graduate Theological Union-UC Berkeley joint MA program and in ancient Mediterranean religions and philosophies at Brown University.
+He served as senior minister for churches in Rhode Island and the SF Bay Area.
+Most recently he was a visiting faculty member at the Berkeley School of Theology (CA).
+He has broad experience in interfaith collaborations among Abrahamic traditions, and other world faiths.
+Rev. Burch returns to UW-Madison, having started his coaching career at UW years ago in wrestling.
+He later coached for 18 years at UC Davis and Brown University.
+At both universities Michael was part of two widely publicized student civil rights cases.
+Litigation against UC Davis was an historic Title IX case that helped initiate women’s wrestling at the college level.

-"I am grateful for the opportunity to join The Crossing community and support its mission.
-I’m excited to champion the values of justice, compassion, inclusion, and impactful advocacy.
-I feel fortunate to partner with such a talented and dedicated group of students and staff, who seek a meaningful spirituality."
+"I am grateful for the opportunity to join The Crossing community and support its broad and inclusive mission.
+I’m excited to champion the values of belonging, exploring, advocating and becoming.
+I feel fortunate to collaborate with such a talented and dedicated group of students and staff."

-Wherever you are coming from, you are welcome at The Crossing.
+From wherever you are coming, as you make your way at UW, you are welcome at The Crossing.
 I look forward to welcoming you and getting to know you.”

 • Andi Maza - Building Administrator